Mario-Duarte/react-image-zooom/README.md

 ## How to Use

-Here is a basic example of how to import and use this component:
+Here is a basic example of how to import and use this component ([View on CodePen](https://codepen.io/MarioDesigns/pen/7ab69fcd17d811f63a58ab87234ad0a8)):

 ```(javascript)
 import React from "react"